What are the possible side effects of Ciprofloxacin?

 Adverse Laboratory Changes

-Changes in laboratory parameters listed as adverse events without regard to drug relationship are listed below:
+Changes in laboratory parameters while on Ciprofloxacin are listed below:

-Other changes occurring in less than 0.1% of courses were: elevation of serum gammaglutamyl transferase, elevation of serum amylase, reduction in blood glucose, elevated uric acid, decrease in hemoglobin, anemia, bleeding diathesis, increase in blood monocytes, and leukocytosis.
+Other changes occurring were: elevation of serum gammaglutamyl transferase, elevation of serum amylase, reduction in blood glucose, elevated uric acid, decrease in hemoglobin, anemia, bleeding diathesis, increase in blood monocytes, and leukocytosis.

 What is the most important information I should know about Ciprofloxacin?